madushag/MyFarm/README.md

 ![CITestsPassed](images/CITestsPassed.png)

-If the tests pass, the workflow then builds a container for the application:
+If a push is made to the main branch and the tests pass, the workflow then builds a container for the application:

 ![DockerBuilt](images/CIDockerBuilt.png)